Cecilapp/Cecil/docs/3-Templates.md

 ## Sorts

-Sorting collections (Pages, Menus, Taxonomies).
+Sorting collections (of pages, menus or taxonomies).

 ### sort_by_title